wp-media/imagify-plugin/readme.txt

 = Why use Imagify to optimize you images? =

 You already have a lots of unoptimized images?
 Not a problem, you will love the Bulk Optimizer to optimize all your existing images in one click.
 ​
-Imagify can directly resize your images, *you won't have to lose time anymore on resizing your images before uploading them*.
+Imagify can directly resize your images, **you won't have to lose time anymore on resizing your images before uploading them**.
 ​
 Three level of compression are available:
 ​
-* Normal, a losseless compression algorithm.
+- Normal, a losseless compression algorithm.
 The image quality won't be altered at all.
-* Agressive, a lossy compression algorithm.
-Stronger compression with a tiny loss of quality most of the time this is not even noticeable at all
+- Agressive, a lossy compression algorithm.
+Stronger compression with a tiny loss of quality most of the time this is not even noticeable at all.
-* Ultra, our strongest compression method using a lossy algorithm.
+- Ultra, our strongest compression method using a lossy algorithm.
 ​
 With the backup option, you can change your mind whenever you want by restoring your images to their original version or optimize them to another compression level.

 = What our users think of Imagify? =

 > "Imagify is an awesome tool that is powerful & easy to use.
 It's fast, rivals and surpasses other established plugins/software.
 Awesome!" — [Simon Harper](https://twitter.com/SRHDesign/status/663758140505235456)
 >
 > "If you want to "squeeze" your images as much as possible and "trim out" your website on the highest professional level...
 Imagify" — [Ivica Delic](https://twitter.com/Free_LanceTools/status/685503950909476865)